eu-digital-identity-wallet/eudi-lib-kmp-etsi-1196x2/consultation/README.md

 📋 **Certificate Constraint Evaluation**

-- `CertificateOperation`: A sealed interface representing the algebra of certificate operations (the "functor" in a free monad design).
+- `CertificateOperationsAlgebra`: A sealed interface representing the algebra of certificate operations (the "functor" in a free monad design).
 Each operation extracts specific information from a certificate:
     - `GetBasicConstraints`: Extract CA/end-entity status and path length constraint
     - `GetKeyUsage`: Extract key usage bits (digitalSignature, keyCertSign, etc.)
     - `GetValidity`: Extract validity period (notBefore, notAfter)
     - `GetPolicies`: Extract certificate policy OIDs
     - `CheckSelfSigned`: Check if certificate is self-signed
     - `GetAia`: Extract Authority Information Access (AIA) extension
-    - `GetQcStatements(qcType)`: Extract QCStatements of a specific type
+    - `GetQcStatements(statementId)`: Extract QCStatements of a specific type

 - `CertificateProfile`: An immutable collection of `CertificateConstraint` instances that define a complete certificate profile